exercism/jq/concepts/comparison/about.md

 The comparison operators above can also be used to compare strings.
 In that case, a dictionary (lexicographical) order is applied.
-The ordering is "by unicode codepoint value".
+The ordering is _by unicode codepoint value_.

 ```jq
 "Apple" > "Pear",   # => false